American Osteopathic Board of Anesthesiology

 The American Osteopathic Board of Anesthesiology (AOBA) is an organization that provides board certification to qualified Doctors of Osteopathic Medicine (D.O.) and non-osteopathic (MD and equivalent) physicians who specialize in the administration of anesthetic agents and perioperative medicine (anesthesiologists).
 The board is one of 16 medical specialty certifying boards of the American Osteopathic Association Bureau of Osteopathic Specialists approved by the American Osteopathic Association (AOA), and was established in 1956.

-Since its inception, over 1,200 physicians have achieved primary certification in anesthesiology.
+Since its inception, more than 1,200 physicians have achieved primary certification in anesthesiology.

 History

-From June 26, 1940 until the creation of the AOBA, the American Osteopathic Board of Surgery (AOBS) certified osteopathic anesthesiologists.
-In 1949, a group of 36 osteopathic anesthesiologists met in Detroit, Michigan to join together and form the American Society of Osteopathic Anesthesiologists (ASOA).
+From June 26, 1940, until the creation of the AOBA, the American Osteopathic Board of Surgery (AOBS) certified osteopathic anesthesiologists.
+In 1949, a group of 36 osteopathic anesthesiologists met in Detroit, Michigan to form the American Society of Osteopathic Anesthesiologists (ASOA).
 The original six members of the ASOA Board of Governors were each certified in anesthesiology by the AOBS.
-In 1950, Crawford Esterline, DO invited all osteopathic anesthesiologists to join the ASOA, the "foundation for a separate college and certifying board in the future."
+In 1950, Crawford Esterline, DO, invited all osteopathic anesthesiologists to join the ASOA, the "foundation for a separate college and certifying board in the future."

 In 1952, the American Osteopathic College of Anesthesiologists (AOCA) received recognition by the American Osteopathic Association as a separate college; the records and assets of the ASOA were transferred to the fledgling college.
-During the 1955 AOCA meeting in Washington, DC on motion by B.H.
-Traven, DO, and unanimous vote by the members present, the Board of Governors moved to "request a separate Board of Certification in Anesthesiology."
+During the 1955 AOCA meeting in Washington, DC, on motion by B.H.
+Traven, DO, and, by unanimous vote of the members present, the Board of Governors moved to "request a separate Board of Certification in Anesthesiology."

 Board certification

-Initial certification is available to osteopathic and other anesthesiologists who have successfully completed an ACGME-accredited residency in anesthesiology, one year of practice, and successful completion of written exams, oral exams, and clinical exams.
+Initial certification is available to osteopathic and other anesthesiologists who have completed an ACGME-accredited residency in anesthesiology, one year of practice, and successful completion of written exams, oral exams, and clinical exams.

-Board certified anesthesiologists (diplomates of the AOBA) must participate in Osteopathic Continuous Certification on an ongoing basis to avoid expiration of their board certified status.
+Board-certified anesthesiologists (diplomates of the AOBA) must participate in Osteopathic Continuous Certification on an ongoing basis to avoid expiration of their board-certified status.

 Effective June 1, 2019, all AOA specialty certifying boards implemented an updated continuous certification process for osteopathic physicians, called “(OCC)”, and are required to publish the requirements for OCC in their basic documents.
 The following components comprise the updated OCC process: